mazola25/Bestgames/README.md

 # Bestgames
-This is about the top ranking games that many peoples are playing and it is also inspiring to learn and compete against other players.
+If you love playing video games.
+This following link are a most views because they are some of the top five games people are playing today.